Many components go into a cohesive bathroom design and function.

 The trend of porcelain vanity tops has long been popular in Europe but is just making its way into North America.

-Porcelain is loved for their stunning looks.
-They’re available in numerous colors, hues, patterns, and finishes for a unique finished product.
+Porcelain is loved for its stunning aesthetic.
+It is available in numerous colors, hues, patterns, and finishes for a unique finished product.

 Combine a porcelain top with a porcelain sink and backsplashes for a seamless, modern bathroom design.